 In cryptography, secret sharing schemes are schemes that split shares of a given secret among a set of trusted participants.
 This secret could be a very important piece of information that may be needed in the future but needs to be kept private and secure.
 These shares are completely useless on their own, however, when put together reconstruct the secret and make it apparent.
 As a thought experiment; think of secret sharing schemes as a puzzle where the puzzle pieces are split among ten players but are completely blank.
 The image that the puzzle creates is only visible once all the pieces are put together.
+This article discusses a well known approach: Shamir’s Secret Sharing (SSS).

 Adi Shamir’s scheme is a securely encrypted secret sharing scheme that requires some or all participants are needed to reconstruct a secret.
 Shamir’s Secret Sharing allows for a hierarchical schema where some participants may be more trustworthy than another.
 For example; when running Shamir’s scheme for a private key and sharing it among friends and family, one could grant family members greater authority in the scheme and friends lesser authority in the scheme.